testflows/TestFlows-WebSite/source/handbook/index.md

 ```
 ### dots

-The `tfs transform dots` command can be used to transform test log into a `dots` output format which outputs dots
+The `tfs transform dots` command can be used to transform test log into a `dots` output format, which outputs dots
 for each executed test.

 For example,